mjishnu/pypdl/README.md

 ```

 Each option is explained below:
 - `allow_reuse`: Whether to allow reuse of existing Pypdl object for next download.
 The default value is `False`.
+- `logger`: A logger object to log messages.
+The default value is custom `Logger` with the name *Pypdl*.
 - `url`: The URL of the file to download.
 - `file_path`: An optional path to save the downloaded file.
 By default, it uses the present working directory.
 If `file_path` is a directory, then the file is downloaded into it  otherwise, the file is downloaded into the given path.
 - `segments`: The number of segments the file should be divided in multi-segmented download.
 The default value is 10.